-Sasha Ruseva, 35, is the biological mother of the blond girl known as "Maria" who was found in Greek Roma camp last week, according to her grandmother.
+Sasha Ruseva may be the biological mother of the blond girl known as "Maria" who was found in Greek Roma camp last week.

 NIKOLAEVO, Bulgaria — The family of a Bulgarian couple whose DNA matched with the mystery girl known as “Maria” on Friday, told NBC News they were “happy” she had been identified and they hoped she would be home soon.

 "I'm happy and I hope that the kid will come home, but nobody knows when," Angel Rusev, the girl’s uncle said.
 "We're going to take care of her and all the other kids."